Field Effect Transistors

 Fig.1.1 Diffusion JFET Construction

 Fig. 1.1 shows the (theoretically) simplest form of construction for a Junction FET (JFET) using diffusion techniques.
 It uses a small slab of N type semiconductor into which are infused two P type areas to form the Gate.
-Current (electrons) flows through the device from source to drain along the N type silicon channel.
+Current in the form of electrons flows through the device from source to drain along the N type silicon channel.
 As only one type of charge carrier (electrons) carry current in N channel JFETs, these transistors are also called "Unipolar" devices.

 Fig. 1.2 JFET Planar Construction